L-Arellano/SQL-Balance-Sheet/README.md

   <a href="https://github.com/L-Arellano/SQL-Balance-Sheet">
   </a>

-<h3 align="center">Twitter Text Analytics Project with R</h3>
+<h3 align="center">Balance Sheet and P&L Statement Creation using SQL</h3>

   <p align="center">
-    Text Analytics in which through the use of the Twitter API, tweets were extracted and analyzed through R
+    Using SQL to Automate the generation of Balance Sheets and P&L Statements.
     <br />
     <a href="https://github.com/L-Arellano/SQL-Balance-Sheet"><strong>Explore the docs »</strong></a>
     <br />